Tjoep/BinanceBot/README.md

 - If the **BUY** criteria are met: Redeems all **BUSD** from the flexible savings account and uses it to buy **BTC**, the **BTC** will be then but in a savings account until the **SELL** criteria are met.
 - If the **SELL** criteria are met: Redeems all **BTC** and sells it for **BUSD**, the **BUSD** will be put in a flexible savings account until the **BUY** criteria are met.

-The criteria above are copied from the Reddit post above, credits to: [u/Jxntb733](https://www.reddit.com/user/Jxntb733).

 # Requirements
 In order to install this bot you will need the following: